ROCm/hipBench/README.md

 ## Demo Project

-To get started using NVBench with your own kernels, consider trying out the [NVBench Demo Project](https://github.com/allisonvacanti/nvbench_demo).
+To get started using hipBench with your own kernels, consider trying out the [NVBench Demo Project](https://github.com/allisonvacanti/nvbench_demo).

-`nvbench_demo` provides a simple CMake project that uses NVBench to build an example benchmark.
+`nvbench_demo` provides a simple CMake project that uses hipBench to build an example benchmark.
 It's a great way to experiment with the library without a lot of investment.